The law school’s technology department provides support for faculty, staff and students at KU Law.

 - Extegrity currently only supports the last three versions of the operating system, so if your Mac is too old when you get to law school, it may not be supported by the time you graduate.

 We regularly run into issues when Apple updates their OS in the fall.
 It takes Extegrity some time to get their software updated, so often it isn’t ready for midterms.
 It is usually ready for finals, but it hasn’t always been.
-My advice would be to not install any of the upgrades until you check the Extegrity Support site to be sure they are have updated the software before you update yours.
+Do not install any of the upgrades until you check the Extegrity Support site to be sure they are have updated the software before you update yours.